-Meet the Republicans who could challenge Donald Trump in 2024
+US presidential election 2024: Trump's top Republican challengers

 But the 55-year-old has waded into hot-button topics since his first day in charge, from revoking the state's Covid-19 restrictions to banning the teaching of critical race theory in schools.

-He has supported Republicans around the country in this election.
-At a campaign stop last month, he drew criticism for making light of the violent assault of House Speaker Nancy Pelosi's husband and later apologised.
+He supported Republicans around the country in the midterm elections.
+At one campaign stop, he drew criticism for making light of the violent assault of House Speaker Nancy Pelosi's husband and later apologised.

-Once considered one of the Republican Party's brightest young prospects, Nikki Haley has seen her star dim considerably in recent years.

-Ms Haley, 50, has waffled on whether she still supports Mr Trump, and has drawn many critics in the process.
-Mr Trump reportedly refused to even meet with her last year.

 Rick Scott

-Rick Scott, a 69-year-old lawmaker from Florida, was tasked with helping Republicans win back the Senate this year.
+Rick Scott, a 70-year-old lawmaker from Florida, was tasked with helping Republicans win back the Senate during the midterms.

-It was a role in which he raised a lot of money, supported candidates all around the country and boosted engagement with minority voters.
+He failed in that goal, but in the key campaign role, he backed and raised money for candidates all around the country - ingratiating himself to potential supporters.

 A former two-term Florida governor, he has been under fire from Democrats recently after proposing major reductions in the size of the federal government.